scottlamb/moonfire-nvr/design/api.md

 ### `GET /api/cameras/<uuid>/<stream>/live.m4s`

-Returns a `multipart/mixed` sequence of parts.
-An extra top-level header, `X-Open-Id`, contains the `openId` which is assigned to all recordings in this live stream.
+Initiate a WebSocket stream for chunks of video.
+Expects the standard WebSocket headers as described in [RFC 6455][rfc-6455] and (if authentication is required) the `s` cookie.

-Each part is a `.mp4` media segment that starts with a key frame and contains all other frames which depend on that key frame.
-The following part headers will be included:
+The server will send a sequence of binary messages.
+Each message corresponds to one run (GOP) of video: a key (IDR) frame and all other frames which depend on it.
+These are encoded as a `.mp4` media segment.
+The following headers will be included:

-*   `Content-Length`: as defined by HTTP
-*   `Content-Type`: the MIME type, including `codecs` parameter.
-*   `X-Recording-Id`: the ID of the recording these frames are contained in.
+*   `X-Recording-Id`: the open id, a period, and the recording id of the recording these frames belong to.
+*   `X-Recording-Start`: the timestamp (in Moonfire NVR's usual 90,000ths of a second) of the start of the recording.
+Note that if the recording is "unanchored" (as described in `GET /api/.../recordings`), the recording's start time may change before it is completed.
 *   `X-Time-Range`: the relative start and end times of these frames within the recording, in the same format as `REL_START_TIME` and `REL_END_TIME` above.